bglasford1/AgcBlockIIComputer/AGCSimulator/README.md

 This document was invaluable in understanding and testing the instructions.
 Note that there are a few errors in the multiply and divide examples.
 Within the actual AGC code I found test code for the CYR, CYL, SR and EDOP shift/rotate registers that I incorporated into my test code.
 I also included instructions that I had not yet encountered in the AGC code.
 These are AUG, DIM, SU, MSU and DCS.
 The success/failure of each test is output to the DSKY 7-segment LEDs.
 Each digit displays either a 1 or 0 for success/failure.
 The code to accomplish all this utilizes many of the other instructions.

 The GUI interface is shown below.
-Many of the values are registers and buses along with key memory locations.
+Many of the values are registers, channels and buses along with key memory locations.
 An overview of how to run the simulation and the purpose of some of the buttons is described in the help file.

 ![GUI](SimulatorGUI.png)